While more registers mean more functionality and configurability, more is not always better.

 Changing the configuration of the hardware design is done by changing the register, just like adjusting the heating and air conditioning register settings.
 And because hardware designs include blocks of IP, each with a set of registers, there could be loads of them that control and maintain the status of the chip.
 All of them need to work together seamlessly, something system architects and design engineers care about.

-System architects and design engineers are focused also on the increasing number of registers.
-While more registers means more functionality and configurability, more is not always better: it can mean too much data.
-Any changes with the data can wreak havoc on the delicate two-way communications with the registers.
+System architects and design engineers also focus on the increasing number of registers.
+While more registers mean more functionality and configurability, more is not always better: it can mean too much data.
+Any changes in the data can wreak havoc on the delicate two-way communications with the registers.
 Perhaps most distressing is how often a register is the source of a bug due to mismatched specification or implementation information, the wrong register address, or the wrong description.
 An annoyance that has become an onerous bug or bugs.
 Worse yet, a bug or malfunction can cause failure in the whole system.

 This software has reversed the traditional engineering process in a way that lets a system architect or design engineer easily change the register’s design specification.
-Those changes are made automatically in the application software and firmware, hardware design and verification, device drivers to lab debug and diagnostics through tech docs.
+The application software and firmware, hardware design and verification, device drivers, lab debugging, and diagnostics through tech docs automatically make those changes.